Quentin Quire

 Quintavius Quirinius "Quentin" Quire, also known as Kid Omega, is a fictional character appearing in American comic books published by Marvel Comics, usually in those featuring the X-Men.
 Quire first appeared in New X-Men #134 (January 2003).
 He was created by writer Grant Morrison and artist Frank Quitely.

-Quentin Quire is an Omega-level telepathic mutant, with substantial telepathic and telekinetic abilities, often manifesting as pink psionic hard-light constructions such as shotguns and motorcycles.
+Quentin Quire is an Omega-level mutant with substantial telepathic and telekinetic abilities, often manifesting as pink psionic hard-light constructs such as shotguns and motorcycles.
 He is initially a student of Xavier Institute, but is disillusioned with the views of the X-Men.
 He later joins superhero teams such as the West Coast Avengers, X-Force, and X-Men.

 A character inspired by Quire and credited as "Kid Omega" appears in the 2006 film X-Men: The Last Stand, portrayed by Ken Leung.

 Publication history

 Quentin Quire made his first appearance in New X-Men #134 (Jan.
 2003).
 His first appearance as Kid Omega and the first appearance of the Omega Gang were in New X-Men #135 (Feb.
 2003).
 Grant Morrison has cited The Sekhmet Hypothesis as an influence on the story as well as Quire's angry punk rock aesthetic, referring to it in their book, Supergods.

 Quentin appeared in multiple other X-Men titles as a student such as Wolverine and the X-Men and Generation X (Vol. 2), alongside frequent appearances in other related titles.
 He would also appear as a superhero in titles such as West Coast Avengers (Vol. 3), X-Force (Vol. 6), and X-Men (Vol. 7).